bradpeczka/hub/parsers/s01-parse/bradpeczka/proxmox-pmgd-logs.md

 # Explain output

-  - proxmox-pmg-logs parser is used only for authentication failures.
+  - proxmox-pmgd-logs parser is used only for authentication failures.

 ```
 <samples>